An exploration of the typeface Orator through motion, focusing on its history, usage, and characteristics.

-When moving into the video portion, I decided to focus a larger part of my narrative on the typeface's history with IBM typewriters.
-I felt that that was more compelling than just the visual characteristics of my typeface.
+I decided to focus a larger part of my narrative on the typeface's history with IBM typewriters, as I felt that that was a more compelling narrative than just the visual characteristics of my typeface.

 I first created a script with the information I wanted to include in the video, and storyboarded the content roughly as I wanted it to appear.
 As I created the video, I worked as much from the storyboards as I did from audio cues in the music I had chosen.
 I found I had to refine a lot of the wording I had planned to better fit within the rhythm and time limit, especially as I added more motion & transitions and had to consider if a viewer would be able to read everything on the screen in time.
 I also pulled slightly from the design & feel of the spread, particularly the orange accent color from the photograph.